- Open enrollment for 2022 health plans: November 1, 2021 through January 15, 2022.

 HAP noted in their announcement that the uncertainty caused by the Trump Administration and GOP-led Congress played a primary role in their decision to exit the exchange.
 They explained that the decision was based on “many uncertainties related to premium stabilization programs, enforcement of the individual mandate and not knowing whether the federal government will continue to fund cost-sharing reductions (CSRs).”

 Oscar Health joined the exchange in Michigan for 2019 (in Wayne, Macomb, Oakland, St. Claire, Livingston, and Washtenaw counties), and all nine insurers continued to offer plans in the exchange for 2020 and 2021.
-There are two off-exchange-only insurers (Alliance Health and Life, and Health Alliance Plan) offering plans in 2021.

 Background on Michigan’s exchange efforts